Mender blog

 Firmware updates are necessary to ensure the performance of embedded devices and to remove the software bugs that could impair their performance.
 It is inefficient to have technicians perform updates locally on IoT devices, at scale in IoT projects it becomes too costly or even impossible to manage.
-To top it off, there are security concerns, that if IoT devices are not properly patched for vulnerabilities then they will be open to attack from unauthorised and malicious 3rd parties.
+Additionally, there are security concerns that unpatched IoT devices and third-party software may be vulnerable to attacks from unauthorized and malicious third parties.

 A typical OTA firmware update

-An Over the air (OTA) firmware update method or FOTA, both application and the secondary boot loader (SBL) handles the update process without intervention of the technician.
+In an over-the-air (OTA) firmware update method (also known as FOTA, firmware-over-the-air), both application and the secondary boot loader (SBL) handle the update process without intervention of the technician.
 In some methods the updated firmware overwrites the previous firmware.
 If the received firmware is faulty then the system may stop running.
-The update is typically delivered via cellular connection - typically LTE 4G, 3G or 2.5G - and LORA WAN networks are also used in certain enterprise scenarios to deliver the OTA firmware update.
+The update is typically delivered via cellular connection — typically LTE 4G, 3G or 2.5G — or in certain enterprise scenarios, LORA WAN networks.
 A secure communication channel is established between the server and the system so that the embedded device can receive the required update.
-In “Secure Firmware Update” the gateway or micro controller often through proxy, receives the updated or corrected firmware code.
-The received firmware and source are authenticated.
+In a secure firmware update, the gateway or micro controller (often through proxy) receives the updated or corrected firmware code; the received firmware and source are then authenticated.
 If they are successfully authenticated the current firmware is replaced by updated firmware.
 If either of the source or updated firmware is not authorized, the memory of the current firmware remains locked.

 A typical OTA firmware process has the following steps:

-• The update checks for the current running image.
-The secondary boot-loader and the code share a common register which stores the current running image, image 1 or image 2 and upgrade flag to notify that there has been a firmware upgrade.
+• The secondary bootloader checks the current running image.
+A common register shared between the secondary bootloader and the code stores information about the current running image and an upgrade flag, indicating whether a firmware upgrade has occurred.

-• If there is no image running then the gateway device or micro controller will be in idle state.
-It will wait indefinitely or check whether an upgrade is required.
+• If no image is currently running, the gateway device or microcontroller enters an idle state.
+It will either wait indefinitely or periodically check whether an upgrade is required.

-• If the checksum is matched it updates the current running image and the pointer jumps to the updated current running image entry point and starts execution.
+• If the checksums match: The received code is deemed valid, the current running image is updated, and the pointer jumps to the updated image's entry point to begin execution.

 Security concerns and OTA firmware updates

-Having a consistent and scalable process for OTA firmware updates is especially important when the security of devices in the field is considered.
-Both gateway devices and highly constrained devices such as micro controllers must also be considered and taken into account.
-Firmware upgrades must be delivered in a timely and systematic manner, otherwise devices in the fleet will be open to software vulnerabilities which increase the threat vectors for these devices.
+Having a consistent and scalable process for OTA firmware updates is especially important when considering the security of devices in the field.
+The process must also take into account gateway devices and highly constrained devices such as microcontrollers.
+Firmware upgrades must be delivered in a timely and systematic manner otherwise devices in the fleet will be open to software vulnerabilities, increasing the threat vectors for these devices.

 Malicious attackers have already penetrated traditional firmware update processes and mechanisms to compromise deployed IoT devices, and launch destructive attacks through these controlled devices.
 More secure IoT firmware update frameworks can be developed based on the MQTT protocol.
 This is a firmware update model with IoT devices, gateway devices, firmware distribution broker servers, and firmware deployment servers of IoT vendors.